Redmond, WA, USA

 Engineer and Architect: BergerABAM

-Click here to read press release by design firm.
+Click here to read an information page by the design firm.

-Click here for another video by the City of Redmond about the project.
+Click here for a video produced by the design firm.

 Aerial photo courtesy of Bing Maps.